developer-zebra/developer-zebra-site/src/ehs/2-3/guide/settings/index.md

 * Label: string
 * Package: app package name
-* Activity: package name of app feature to invoke when the app starts
+* Activity: package name of app feature to invoke when the app starts (optional)

 ##### Example